raxa-akh/raxa-akh/README.md

 # 💫 About Me:
 😶‍🌫️😶‍🌫️Hello!
-My name is Alhmedov Rashid
+My name is Akhmedov Rashid
 I am a junior Frontend Developer💻 from Russia, Dagestan🏔️🏔️

 ## 🌐 Socials: